microsoft/LightGBM/docs/Parameters-Tuning.rst

 The ``num_iterations`` parameter controls the number of boosting rounds that will be performed.
 Since LightGBM uses decision trees as the learners, this can also be thought of as "number of trees".

+If you try changing ``num_iterations``, change the ``learning_rate`` as well. ``learning_rate`` will not have any impact on training time, but it will impact the training accuracy.
+As a general rule, if you reduce ``num_iterations``, you should increase ``learning_rate``.

-Choosing the right value of ``num_iterations`` is highly dependent on the data and objective, so this parameter is often chosen from a set of possible values through hyperparameter tuning.
+Choosing the right value of ``num_iterations`` and ``learning_rate`` is highly dependent on the data and objective, so these parameters are often chosen from a set of possible values through hyperparameter tuning.

 Decrease ``num_iterations`` to reduce training time.

 Use Early Stopping
 ******************

-If early stopping is enabled, after each boosting round the model's performance is evaluated against a validation set that contains data not available to the training process.
-That performance is then compared to the performance as of the previous boosting round.
-If the model's performance fails to improve for some number of consecutive rounds, LightGBM stops the training process.
+If early stopping is enabled, after each boosting round the model's training accuracy is evaluated against a validation set that contains data not available to the training process.
+That accuracy is then compared to the accuracy as of the previous boosting round.
+If the model's accuracy fails to improve for some number of consecutive rounds, LightGBM stops the training process.

 That "number of consecutive rounds" is controlled by the parameter ``early_stopping_rounds``.
-For example, ``early_stopping_rounds=1`` says *the first time performance on the validation set does not improve, stop training*.
+For example, ``early_stopping_rounds=1`` says *the first time accuracy on the validation set does not improve, stop training*.

 Set ``early_stopping_rounds`` and provide a validation set to possibly reduce training time.